bitextor/bitextor/docs/CONFIG.md

 The variable `documentAligner` can take two different values, each of them taking a different document-alignment strategy:

-* `DIC`: takes the strategy using bilingual lexica and a linear regressor
+* `DIC`: selects the strategy using bilingual lexica and a linear regressor
-* `externalMT`: takes the strategy using MT, in this case using an external MT script (provided by the user) that reads source-language text from the standard input and writes the translations to the standard output
+* `externalMT`: selects the strategy using MT, in this case using an external MT script (provided by the user) that reads source-language text from the standard input and writes the translations to the standard output

 ### Using bilingual lexica